31 October 2019 - Deborah Wilkes

 Clémençon joined Galenica in 1995 and has been chief executive officer since April 2017.

 In the first half of 2019, Galenica reported sales of CHF1.60 billion (USD1.62 billion), representing a rise of 2.2% compared to the same period a year earlier (click here to read the News story).
-The Swiss company operates the largest network of pharmacies in Switzerland – including Amavita, MediService and Sun Store – as well as Verfora Consumer Healthcare.
+The Swiss company operates the largest network of pharmacies in Switzerland – including Amavita, MediService and Sun Store – as well as the Verfora consumer healthcare business.